Meet MCA’s fearless (volunteer) leadership.

 Joanna Lenahan (Secretary) is an Outdoor Program Manager for the Girl Scouts of Eastern Massachusetts, managing six day camps throughout Eastern MA and managing year-round programs for girls at nine properties.
 She currently serves as the Vendor Hall Chair for ACA New England and is a member of Camp America’s Board of Advisors.

-Scott Brody (Government Affairs) Scott Brody is an educator and thought leader in the areas of 21st Century Learning, Workforce Development and Child Development.
+Scott Brody (Government Affairs Co-Chair) Scott Brody is an educator and thought leader in the areas of 21st Century Learning, Workforce Development and Child Development.
 He is the Founder of Everwood Day Camp in Sharon, MA and the Owner and Director of Camps Kenwood & Evergreen.
 Scott is also a strategic partner of IDEAS Education in Beijing, China.